gabbymyers/516X-Project/_posts/2021-11-11-Yield Analysis.md

 To do this analysis, I used data wrangling techniques to subset corn and soybean data into two different data frames and rename the columns of my data frames into more concise and usable names.
 I used the seaborn and matplotlib packages to visualize the data.
 I was able to follow online tutorials to utilize scipy stats packages to test ANOVA assumptions and complete the analysis.

 This analysis attains the FAIR principles because the data is fully available on my github repository.
 The code for making all of the figures, implementing the models, and exploring the data is also fully available, making the analysis reproducible for anyone interested.
+The data is organized in a way that does not require a lot of extra processing before analyzing it, so it should be interoperable between different computer programs.

 **Full Notebook**
 [nb viewer](https://nbviewer.org/github/gabbymyers/516X-Project/blob/master/_data/Yield%20Analysis.ipynb)